abedgharra123/Privacy-Policy/index.md

 Yes, if there is any update for our game we will update this notice.

 ### 7.HOW CAN YOU CONTACT US ABOUT THIS NOTICE?
-IF YOU HAVE ANY QUESTIONS OR COMMENTS, YOU MAY EMAIL US AT abedd123gharra@gmail.com or by poost to
+IF YOU HAVE ANY QUESTIONS OR COMMENTS, YOU MAY EMAIL US AT abedd123gharra@gmail.com .